Will CSOs solve the climate crisis? • Written by Acre's Marie Cloherty for Business Leader

 A powerful dynamic is coming to the fore as companies pair commercial business leaders with individuals with technical sustainable expertise.
 Within this partnership, the CSO will raise the profile of sustainability at an executive level.
 They will have a track record of bringing sustainability to bear upon a business’s main strategy, aligning priorities and effectively embedding sustainability policies.

-This individual has a strong commercial understanding – they know how to navigate complex organisations, their own sectors and can corral the troops.
+This individual has a strong commercial understanding – they know how to navigate complex organizations, their own sectors and can corral the troops.
 Their credible number two is often a technical expert who understands how to achieve technical sustainability goals.

 The road ahead